lukasnijhawan/CS4641Group15/docs/README.md

 ### Final Discussion/Commentary:
+Given that none of many classification models we attempted were able to accurately predict the fire size class, it appears that the features contained in the dataset are not enough to predict the eventual size of a wildfire.
+During the data exploration in Touchpoint 1, it was noted that much of the numerical data from the wildfire reports had a bias towards certain number (time frequently appeared as a whole number; wildfire sizes frequently appeared as a specific number: 50, 100, 150 acres), so perhaps this dataset does not accurately capture the actual features of all wildfires.
+We would be interested in pulling in additional data, like weather information at time of fire, to see how it impacts the accuracy of the models.

+##### Regression instead of Classification?
+In the supervised learning portion of our project, we focused on classification as opposed to regression.
+We aimed to classify a given fire into one of four possible fire size classes: “D”, “E”, “F”, or “G.” However, after data cleaning and pre-processing the dataset was mostly composed of fires in the “D” class, so that assigning this label to a given fire would likely be a correct assignment.
+As a result, the algorithms we used did not achieve remarkable improvements in classification accuracy.
+It’s possible that we would have gotten better results had we focused on regression instead.
+Because regression is based on a continuous feature, we would not have to deal with issues related to the relative sizes of each of the four classes.
+Moreover, this change would allow us to use various regression models in our work.

+If we were to stick with classification (or if we had selected regression instead), it seems it would be helpful to have a dataset with more even distribution of the fire size classes.
+As mentioned, close to 50% of the dataset is made of fires in class D (100-300 acres), so it would be interesting to create classification models using a subset of the dataset with evenly distributed fire size class.

 ### References:
 (1): [A Machine Learning-Based Approach for Wildlife Susceptibility Mapping.
 The Case Study of the Liguria Region in Italy](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwidsPeivf_rAhVSTd8KHd8yBj8QFjAEegQICRAB&url=https%3A%2F%2Fwww.mdpi.com%2F2076-3263%2F10%2F3%2F105%2Fpdf&usg=AOvVaw1YcrKdNxaP00bDtDOdOn87)